Uberification/Uberization of Services Is Hot

 How On Demand Mobile Services Are Changing Our Service Consumption

 Uber did something really simple: it created software that would allow you to hail a cab.
-But it did this really well.
-As a result, Uber is valued at nearly $70 billion for its taxi hailing service in 81 countries!
+But it did this well.
+As a result, Uber is valued over $60 billion for its taxi hailing service in over 81 countries!
 And this change that the taxi service brought about has also changed the way e-commerce tackles its last mile.

 - identified a service